IDAES/idaes-pse/docs/models/power_generation/turbine_outlet.rst

 ======================

 .. index::
-  pair: idaes.unit_models.power_generation.turbine_outlet;TurbineOutletStage
+  pair: idaes.power_generation.unit_models.turbine_outlet;TurbineOutletStage

-.. module:: idaes.unit_models.power_generation.turbine_outlet
+.. module:: idaes.power_generation.unit_models.turbine_outlet

 This is a steam power generation turbine model for the outlet stage.
 The turbine outlet model is based on: